This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

-Dr. Loggie is currently the chief of oncology surgery and a professor at Creighton University where he leads the department, teaches medical students, guides fellowships and residencies, and directs the Cancer Biology Program.
+Dr. Loggie is currently the chief of oncology surgery and a professor at Creighton University.
+At Creighton, he teaches medical students, guides fellowships and residencies, and directs the Cancer Biology Program.

 Honors and Organizations

-Any patient with a rare cancer, orphan disease, or peritoneal mesothelioma could benefit from working with Dr. Loggie.
-His extensive experience and research into these diseases has made him an expert in many areas of medicine that most other doctors know very little about.
-Many patients with rare diseases or with few other options for treatment turn to Dr. Loggie for hope and excellent care.Get Your FREE Mesothelioma Packet
+Any patient with rare cancer, orphan disease, or peritoneal mesothelioma could benefit from Dr. Loggie’s care and expertise.
+His extensive experience and research with these diseases have made him an expert in many areas of medicine most doctors know little about.
+Many patients with rare diseases or few treatment options rely on Dr. Loggie for hope and excellent care.Get Your FREE Mesothelioma Packet